hsgg/1-node-supercomputer/2022/blog-20220905-inflation-is-accurate.md

 Now, most products of work lose value over time.
 This is especially true if the economy is changing a lot.
 Therefore, your *work credits* from yesteryear should be able to command less than they used to.
+This depreciation of your work credits is necessary to accurately assess the worth your work from that time.

 This is especially true if productivity is increasing.
 However, if productivity is decreasing, then that old tractor, for example, gets harder to produce, so